tdilauro/Simplified-wiki/DRM-Device-Management.md

 The proposal is that we track the association of a patron's DRM account ID with their device IDs.
 We have weighed the risks against the benefit to patrons and decided to proceed.
 Our reasoning:

 * The risk is not of a new type.
 The DRM vendor server that hands out the device IDs also knows both the device IDs and the DRM account ID.
-* ACS device IDs are generated strings that have no connection to the device.
+* ACS device IDs are opaque strings without any semantic content.
 You cannot use a device ID to determine anything about a device.
 You also cannot use it to prove ownership of a particular device, unless you also have access to that device.
 The only information you can find by looking at a list of ACS device IDs is _how many_ devices a person has used.
-* For most patrons, connecting a patron's DRM account ID to identifying information (e.g. their library barcode) would require access to two different databases: the database of the patron's home library, and the database that tracks the device IDs.
+* For most patrons, connecting a patron's DRM account ID to identifying information (e.g. their library barcode) would require access to two different databases: the database of the patron's home library, and ONE of the two databases that tracks the device IDs (either NYPL's database or Adobe's database).
 A compromise of NYPL's database will not reveal any personal information about the patrons of other libraries.
 (It _would_ reveal connections between NYPL barcodes and NYPL device IDs.)

 # The `http://librarysimplified.org/terms/drm/rel/devices` link relation